PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 What is a materialized view?
 A materialized view, unlike a normal view, is a separate table of data generated at a specific point of time from the base tables.
 When you query a normal view, the view is re-queried before being queried from.

-While Postgres, a row-based OLTP databse, supports materialized views, they aren’t good for dynamic data since refreshing them is expensive.
+While Postgres, a row-based OLTP database, supports materialized views, they aren’t good for dynamic data since refreshing them is expensive.
 ClickHouse uniquely can efficiently update materialized views upon new data within a delay threshold.

 Granted, dynamic materialized views aren’t exactly an architectural element in the same way RAM, CPU, and Disc are.
 But they impact how architecture is used.